arivictor/kubesight/README.md

 - Python 3.12 or higher
 - Access to a Kubernetes cluster (with `kubectl` configured)
 - `uv` package manager (will be installed if not present)
+- **Optional**: metrics-server deployed in your cluster for CPU/memory metrics

 ### Setup